-Help us commemorate #OlderAmericansMonth by participating in NRMLA’s next Member Roundtable: How Reverse Mortgages Can Strengthen the Retirement Smile on Thursday, May 19 at 2:00 PM Eastern Time.
+Help us commemorate #OlderAmericansMonth by participating in NRMLA’s next Member Roundtable: Mitigating Inflation With a Reverse Mortgage on Thursday, May 19 at 2:00 PM Eastern Time.

 The theme for #OlderAmericansMonth is Age My Way, so we invited subject matter experts to highlight how reverse mortgages can help mitigate the near double-digit inflation that’s putting new pressures on retirees.
 Higher costs ripple across retirement and accessing home equity can help lessen this newfound pressure.

 Please join Dr. Craig Lemoine, Financial Planning Program Director and Associate Teaching Professor, University of Illinois at Urbana-Champaign, and Shelley Giordano, Enterprise Integration, Mutual of Omaha Mortgage, as they review strategies that reinforce cash flows, lower withdrawal pressure and combat inflation.

 NRMLA is hosting this online presentation to commemorate May as Older Americans Month and to further educate members and financial planners about the valuable role that home equity can play in helping older homeowners offset rising inflation.